 While a company’s ERP solution may contain essential data for managing your company’s operations, it might not have detailed information about your products themselves.
 That’s where Product Information Management comes in, providing a solution for storing rich product information, including digital assets such as images, media, and product descriptions that will be seen by customers.
 Storing this data in a central repository allows it to be accessed by your website or used in other marketing materials, such as print catalogs.
 PIM provides a middleware solution that takes your ERP data, combines it with the media, descriptive information, and marketing copy you’ve created, and places it in front of your customers, integrating your website with your day-to-day operations and ensuring consistency in all product-related communication your customers see.
 In this use case, much of the detailed product information such as web descriptions, images, etc., would be stored and edited within the PIM and be pushed into the CMS/eCommerce tools.

 AMS: Association Management System

 Associations manage their data differently than other enterprise companies, so they require a different solution.
 An Association Management System such as netFORUM or iMIS serves the role of ERP for most associations, handling memberships, renewals, and product information for any materials the association sells.
-In this use case, the AMS website integration path is similar to the ERP integration path as described above.
+In this use case, the AMS website integration path is similar to the ERP integration path described above.